auth0/passport-wsfed-saml2/README.md

 ## Security Notice

-The [Security Notice](SECURITY-NOTICE.md) lists the version that is vulnerable and the actions that are required to upgrade to the lastest version.
+The [Security Notice](SECURITY-NOTICE.md) lists the version that is vulnerable and the actions that are required to upgrade to the latest version.

 ## Author